 This document contains the guidelines for the review of third-party dependencies.

 - Committer Guidelines:

 This document outlines the issues to be aware of and the processes one should follow when working as a committer on Eclipse.org projects.
 A committer is a person

-that has been granted commit rights to systems on the Eclipse.org servers such as the CVS repository, web pages, download servers, mailing lists and so forth.
+that has been granted commit rights to systems on the Eclipse.org servers such as git repositories, web pages, download servers, mailing lists and so forth.

 - Contribution Questionnaire:

 A Contribution Questionnaires (CQ) is the main interface between Eclipse committers and the Intellectual Property Management Team.